Titan Company shares at Rs 3,080? What CLSA, others say on this Tata Group stock post Q3 biz update

 All Sensex stocks, except Titan Company, were trading higher in Monday's trade.
 The Tata Group firm has come out with December quarter business updates, which seem to have disappointed investors, even as brokerages are upbeat on the company's prospects.
-A couple of brokerages find Titan worth up to Rs 3,080, which suggests a potential 25 per cent upside for the stock going ahead?
+A couple of brokerages find Titan worth up to Rs 3,080, which suggests a potential 25 per cent upside for the stock going ahead.

 Titan Company reported a 12 per cent YoY growth in standalone business, with jewellery segment growing at 11 per cent YoY, Watches & Wearables at 14 per cent, EyeCare at 10 per cent and emerging businesses at 75 per cent.
 Titan Company said it continued to expand its network with 129 store additions for the quarter, taking its total store count to 2,537.